AV-Text/AVX/README.md

 ![](AVXSearch/AVX-Roadmap-2023.png)

-**Figure-4**: Development roadmap for BETA releases in 2023 [revision #3A23]
+**Figure-4**: Development roadmap for BETA releases in 2023 [revision #3A24]

 We plan to harden AV-Bible (Windows desktop application) and release it into the Windows Store in the first quarter of 2024.
 Afterwards, additional apps will be implemented and released.
 The diagram, depicted in Figure-5, identifies anticipated application releases and estimated release dates:

 ![](AVXSearch/AVX-Roadmap-2024.png)

-**Figure-5**: Roadmap for [user-facing] application releases in 2024 [revision #3A23]
+**Figure-5**: Roadmap for [user-facing] application releases in 2024 [revision #3A24]

-The blue boxes, in the diagram, are being actively developed.
+Most of he blue boxes, in the diagram, are being actively developed.
 Planned completion dates are identified.
 All source-code for these can be found in this [AVX] repo.
 The purple boxes are already complete.
 Work will commence on the gray boxes some time after the release of AV-Bible to the Windows Store.
 It's helpful to have this pic as a roadmap.
 As you can see, AVX-Framework is a core dependency for all apps.
 For additional info on the purple boxes and the Digital-AV SDK, head on over to my other repos at  https://github.com/kwonus.

 The AV-Bible application is currently available at the Windows Store as a free app.
 The existing app is being retrofitted to utilize the native C++ library implementations in the forthcoming AVX-Framework.
 By incorporating the new framework into AV-Bible, there will be dozens of new features and capabilities.